Frequently Asked Questions

 What goes on my record if I am found responsible for violating University policy and how might that impact me in the future?

-Records of disciplinary proceedings involving students are maintained in the Residence Life and Housing and Student Affairs Offices.
+Records of disciplinary proceedings involving students are maintained by the Student Affairs Office.
 Your disciplinary record is not part of your academic transcript.
+However, both academic and disciplinary dismissals do appear on students’ academic transcripts.
 Repeated violations of the Community Standards may affect your active participation in some University activities.
 If you transfer to another institution, you may be required to submit a dean’s certification as part of the application process.
 If that is the case, the incident may be discussed by Suffolk’s Dean of Students.
 You may also be required by employers to provide a letter from the Dean of Students that you had a clear disciplinary record disciplinary record in college.